easyparcel/nextgen-integration-doc/AppHub/shopify/shopify_set_dimension.md

 #### Step 7: Back to Step 4, click 'Add definition'.
 Repeat Step 5 and Step 6 to create 'height' and 'length'.
 <img width="1273" height="648" alt="Screenshot 2026-02-25 at 10 22 54 AM" src="https://github.com/user-attachments/assets/3ccdccc1-1491-4371-b0e3-60df463965e2" />

-#### Step 8: After completed creating 'width', 'height' and 'length', go back to home page and go to 'Products', click a specific item.
+#### Step 8: After completed creating 'width', 'height' and 'length', go back to home page and go to 'Products'.
+Select a specific item in order to set its product dimension by entering values in the width, height, and length fields that created just now.
 <img width="1263" height="612" alt="Screenshot 2026-02-25 at 10 15 54 AM" src="https://github.com/user-attachments/assets/b5a7cb26-3202-4cc7-b79c-855351b9d5a9" />

 #### Step 9: Scroll down until you find the “Variant metafields” section.
 Please fill in all three fields.